CHTC/chtc-website-source/_events/2023-01-10-hpc-cluster-faq.md

 ### Where

-Researcher’s Link in the Discovery Building and Online on Zoom
+Researchers' Link in the Discovery Building and Online on Zoom

 ### Questions?